yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Run the Web App.
+1. Run the Web App

-2. Register a new user and authenticate.
+2. Register a new user and authenticate

-3. Sign out and sign in again.
+3. Sign out and sign in again

 #### Exit criteria:

--  Note your email is shown in the application header after you sign in.
+-  Note your email is shown in the application header after you sign in

-**Note**: You can optionally publish this application to Azure and test sign in, sign out continues to work from the deployed URL.
+**Note**: You can optionally publish this application to Azure and test sign in, sign out continues to work from the deployed URL

 ## After the hands-on lab